- Ms B. Morrison (PT)

 |National 5 PE||Advanced Higher PE|

 The PE Department offers at least one activity each lunchtime and after-school on Tuesdays.
 These activities are led by staff and our team of Sports Ambassadors/Leaders and we encourage pupils to get involved and let us know what activities they want to do.
-This session we have set up netball, badminton, volleyball, tennis, basketball, football, table-tennis, step aerobics, Parkour and minor games activities and have given pupils opportunities to use the fitness suite.
+Over the course of the year we may run netball, badminton, volleyball, tennis, basketball, football, table-tennis, step aerobics, Parkour and minor games activities and have given pupils opportunities to use the fitness suite.
+See Lunchtime & After School Activities for further information.

 Once a term we aim to run Inter-House sporting competitions led by our Sports Leaders where classes compete against each other to earn House points.
 The activities on offer are varied; for example this session, during the week of Sports Relief, Inter-House dodgeball competitions were organised and staff v pupils’ competitions in volleyball and dodgeball.